-When it comes to filing you can do it yourself or get professional help.
-If you made less than $66,000 during the previous tax year and want to do taxes yourself online, you could be eligible to use Free File, the IRS’ online basic tax filing software.
+When it comes to filing, you can do it yourself or get professional help.
+If you had limited income and you want to do taxes yourself online, you could be eligible to use Free File, the IRS’ online basic tax filing software.

-The IRS also allows you to file using their free mobile app, IRS2Go.
-You can download it from the Apple App Store, Google Play or Amazon Appstore.
+The IRS also allows you to file using its free mobile app, IRS2Go.
+You can download it from the App Store®, Google Play Store™ or via Amazon.com.
 Remember, if you’re not using Wi-Fi to connect your device to the internet, data charges may apply.
 Be sure to check with your carrier for additional details.

 Where can I get help with filing?

-Start your search where you are, since help may be available on your campus.
+If you don’t feel like you know the subject well enough, expert help is available.
+Start your search on campus.
 Sometimes students majoring in business help with the Volunteer Income Tax Assistance (VITA) program.
-VITA offers free tax help to those who generally make $54,000 or less, persons with disabilities and limited English-speaking taxpayers who need assistance in preparing their tax returns.
+VITA offers free tax help to those who qualify, as well as persons with disabilities and limited English-speaking taxpayers who need assistance.

-These IRS-certified volunteers provide free basic income tax return preparation with electronic filing to qualified individuals.
-If you don’t have a campus network of VITA volunteers, the IRS can help you find a location that does, such as your local library, community center or other large gathering place in the community.
+These IRS-certified volunteers provide basic income tax return preparation with electronic filing to qualified individuals.
+If you don’t have volunteers on campus, the IRS’ mobile app can help you find free VITA assistance near you.

 As a Credit Union member, you can get low-cost tax preparation at a branch near you.
 LGFCU members who prefer to use an online solution to complete and file their returns can get a discount when using Turbotax®.